Exploring Traditional Chinese Medicine in Fuzhou

 Yearning to immerse myself in the Chinese language and culture, I traveled to Yongtai County after graduating with a degree in neurobiology and East Asian Studies to volunteer at the County Hospital.
-With funding from InterExchange’s Christianson Grant, I had the financial means to undertake a year of service in China.
+With funding from InterExchange’s Christianson Fellowship, I had the financial means to undertake a year of service in China.

 I shadowed Dr. Xiao at Fuzhou Traditional Chinese Medicine Hospital.
 Also known as the Fuzhou People’s Hospital, it is an affiliated teaching hospital of the Fujian University of Traditional Chinese Medicine.
 Dr. Xiao, a leading pediatrician in Fujian Province, employs both Western and traditional Chinese medicine.

 Initially, I was perplexed by his stated diagnoses of several patients.
 Having previously shadowed physicians at a pediatric urgent care unit during college, I had witnessed common illnesses that affect children, discussed cases and treatment with attending physicians, participated in routine check-ups, and helped record vital signs.
 Like pediatricians in the U.S., Dr. Xiao used a stethoscope to listen to heart and lung sounds.
 However, he rarely ordered chest x-rays, blood tests or other invasive procedures, and focused with unusual intensity on external diagnostic methods such as the patient’s pulse and the color of the tongue.

 On more than one occasion, he used poetry written in ancient Chinese as a mnemonic and stated that the diagnostic methods and treatments he prescribed were detailed in medical books written centuries and even millennia ago.
 What I heard and witnessed went against my concept of medicine as a young, constantly evolving evidence-based science.
 However, I was fascinated by this new perception of the human body.